luca/luca.github.com/art/idraw-a3se-review.md

 I've tested the plotter with one for each of these cases:

-A simple static SVG of a sphere
+A simple static SVG of a [sphere](images/sphere.svg)

-A truchet tile generated from my own p5js code
+A [truchet](images/truchet.svg) tile generated from my own p5js code

-An line-art SVG obtained processing an image of the moon I took months ago
+An line-art SVG obtained processing an image of the [moon](images/moon.svg) I took months ago

+{% include image.html url="images/moon.jpeg" description="The Moon" %}

 ## Printing from Inkscape